 Meet my equine partner in crime here at UF!
 She’s a 3-year-old Quarter Horse whose registered name is A Sudden Passion, though I just call her Gwen.
 She came all the way from northeast Maine to be here at UF with me.

 I should probably explain how I got to have Gwen, seeing as how I didn’t ship her across the Atlantic Ocean all the way from Europe.
 I’ve been riding with a trainer who is located in northeast Maine for the past three summers, and it was mid-June when she asked if I’d be interested in taking Gwen with me to school.
 Of course, I immediately said yes!
 Gwen and I didn’t get along right away, but quickly grew to like one another and work together well.
-One of my favorite ways to describe her is that she has a ‘big’ personality – meaning she … Read More »
+One of my favorite ways to describe her is that she has a ‘big’ … Read More »

 One of the first (of many) questions that you’ll get asked by other incoming freshman is “So where are you from?”
 That’s where my story is a little bit different than most everyone else’s at UF.

 When I chose to attend UF, I also made the choice to pack up most of my belongings, fly a total of 16 hours, and move exactly 4,124 miles from home.
 Home for me is a tiny country that goes by the name of Luxembourg.
 It is located in central Europe right in-between Belgium, France and Germany.
 To give you all an idea of just how small it is: driving east to west takes approximately 45 minutes, and driving north to south takes roughly 1 hour 30 minutes, and then you find yourself in a completely different country!
-Though, by now you might be asking … Read More »
+Though, by … Read More »